Advertiser Disclosure

 Personal Loans

 Personal loans are typically more affordable than credit card cash advances.
 A higher credit score will help you secure a higher loan maximum and lower interest rates.
+You can also opt for a lengthy term to reduce your monthly payments.
+Most lenders will require a hard credit check, and the APR you receive will depend on your credit score, debt-to-income ratio, and other factors.

 Salary Advances

 Some employers let their workers tap into future earnings to cover immediate expenses.
 You can receive next week’s wages today instead of waiting the entire week.
 This strategy can help you cover emergency expenses without tapping into your credit limit, but your wages will take a hit on future paydays until the salary advance is covered.
+Some employers use earned wage access software that makes it easier for workers to request salary advances.

 Digital Credit Line